geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-30/meeting-transcript.md

 ### Transcript
 ##### **Geohot** [[00:00:00](https://www.youtube.com/watch?v=U-UYchhy_dY&t=0)]
 I'm going to start with some company update.
-Tinybox v2s are shipping.
+TinyBox v2s are shipping.
 I think we're going to be all caught up this week, which means if you order them, they are going to ship out right away.
 That's good.
 AMD contract signed.
 Work started on that.
 That's pretty much it.
 We did very well on our beef with etched this weekend.
 The latest in fake AI startups.
 I've been getting DMs from people about the etched thing.
 It's way worse than you think it is.
 They've never taped out a chip.
 I guess this isn't related to us, but I can't believe the more you work on this.

 ##### **Chenyu** [[00:00:49](https://www.youtube.com/watch?v=U-UYchhy_dY&t=49)]
 For the audience in this meeting, that's not aware of it.
 You have, I give you three minutes to go through this.

 ##### **Geohot** [[00:00:56](https://www.youtube.com/watch?v=U-UYchhy_dY&t=56)]
 Yeah, so etched is this company that's claiming they're going to tape out some chip that is a transformer ASIC, which gets 20x performance over H100s.
 But this is nonsense.
-70% of time and power spent on transformers is just spent in gem.
-GPUs are already pretty close to ideal gem machines.
+70% of time and power spent on transformers is just spent in GEMM.
+GPUs are already pretty close to ideal GEMM machines.
 I did learn something really interesting.
 So apparently their plan was a 2048 by 2048 systolic array.
 Just make a huge systolic array and then you can calculate one transformer, but this doesn't work.
 Chatchypt did this whole analysis on it and says basically the ideal size for a systolic array is 128 by 128 because you have losses in the wires.
 You don't want to make wires really, really, really long, right?
 And think about why.
 If you make a really, really long wire, that wire is going to have capacitance.
 And then you have to use more power to drive that wire.
 So yeah, the whole plan is utterly nonsense.
 I'm happy we debunked them with Twitter.
 So that's that's that situation.
 And GPUs are really like really close to optimal.
 So another point in us not making our own chip anytime soon.

 ##### **Geohot** [[00:02:24](https://www.youtube.com/watch?v=U-UYchhy_dY&t=144)]
 But yeah, no, it's very.